BugSnag

 ✓

-With the BugSnag integration, you can create Scorecard rules and write CQL queries based on BugSnag errors.
+With the BugSnag integration, you can create Scorecard rules and write CQL queries based on BugSnag projects and issues.

 The following options are available to get assistance from the Cortex Customer Engineering team: